philthompson10/pyqtdeploy/doc/sysroot.rst

         :param str name: is the name of the file.
         :return: the file object of the opened file.

-    .. py:method:: parse_version_nr(version_str)

-        Convert a string in the form [M[.m[.p]]] to an encoded version number.

-        :param str version_str: is the version number to parse.
-        :return: an encoded version number.

     .. py:method:: pip_install(package)

         Install a package using :py:attr:`host_pip` to